ansible/ansible/docs/proposals/docker/docker_container_moduler.md

 command:
   description:
-    - Command executed in the container when it starts.
+    - Command or list of commands to execute in the container when it starts.
   default: null

 cpu_period: